d2l-ai/d2l-en/chapter_computer-vision/ssd.md

 # Single Shot Multibox Detection (SSD)

 In the previous few sections, we have introduced bounding boxes, anchor boxes, multiscale object detection, and data sets.
-Now, we will use this background knowledge to construct an object detection model: single shot multibox detection (SSD)[1].
+Now, we will use this background knowledge to construct an object detection model: single shot multibox detection (SSD) :cite:`Liu.Anguelov.Erhan.ea.2016`.
 This quick and easy model is already widely used.
 Some of the design concepts and implementation details of this model are also applicable to other object detection models.

 ## Model

-Figure 9.4 shows the design of an SSD model.
+:numref:`fig_ssd` shows the design of an SSD model.
 The model's main components are a base network block and several multiscale feature blocks connected in a series.
 Here, the base network block is used to extract features of original images, and it generally takes the form of a deep convolutional neural network.
-The paper on SSDs chooses to place a truncated VGG before the classification layer[1], but this is now commonly replaced by ResNet.
+The paper on SSDs chooses to place a truncated VGG before the classification layer :cite:`Liu.Anguelov.Erhan.ea.2016`, but this is now commonly replaced by ResNet.
 We can design the base network so that it outputs larger heights and widths.
 In this way, more anchor boxes are generated based on this feature map, allowing us to detect smaller objects.
 Next, each multiscale feature block reduces the height and width of the feature map provided by the previous layer (for example, it may reduce the sizes by half).
 The blocks then use each element in the feature map to expand the receptive field on the input image.
-In this way, the closer a multiscale feature block is to the top of Figure 9.4 the smaller its output feature map, and the fewer the anchor boxes that are generated based on the feature map.
+In this way, the closer a multiscale feature block is to the top of :numref:`fig_ssd` the smaller its output feature map, and the fewer the anchor boxes that are generated based on the feature map.
 In addition, the closer a feature block is to the top, the larger the receptive field of each element in the feature map and the better suited it is to detect larger objects.
 As the SSD generates different numbers of anchor boxes of different sizes based on the base network block and each multiscale feature block and then predicts the categories and offsets (i.e., predicted bounding boxes) of the anchor boxes in order to detect objects of different sizes, SSD is a multiscale object detection model.

-![The SSD is composed of a base network block and several multiscale feature blocks connected in a series. ](../img/ssd.svg)
+![The SSD is composed of a base network block and several multiscale feature blocks connected in a series. ](../img/ssd.svg) :label:`fig_ssd`

-Next, we will describe the implementation of the modules in the figure.
+Next, we will describe the implementation of the modules in :numref:`fig_ssd`.
 First, we need to discuss the implementation of category prediction and bounding box prediction.

 ### Category Prediction Layer